Felicia bellidioides: Flowers and seeds

 The flower heads are individually set on top of an up to 13 cm long stalk, that mostly carries no bracts but rarely very narrow bracts.
 The involucre is up to 7 mm in diameter and consists of a double row of 5 mm long bracts.
 The outer bracts are lance-shaped, about 1½ mm (0.06 in) wide, and carry long hairs or glandular bristles.
 The inner bracts are narrowly inverted egg-shaped and about 2 mm (0.08 in) wide, with a few hairs and a papery margin.
 Each flower head carries about twenty ray florets, with a purplish blue ligula of about 10 mm long and 3 mm (0.12 in) wide.
 These encircle numerous disc florets, with a yellow corolla of up to 3 mm long.
 Encircling the base of the corolla are many white, toothed, deciduous, pappus bristles of 2–3 mm (0.08–0.12 in) long.
-The eventually black, dry, one-seeded, indehiscent fruits called cypselae are inverted egg-shaped, about 2½ mm (0.1 in) long and 1.1 mm wide, set with fine scales and with up to 0.1 mm long hair, and are edged with an mostly brighter coloured ridge around the outline.
+The eventually black, dry, one-seeded, indehiscent fruits called cypselae are inverted egg-shaped, about 2½ mm (0.1 in) long and 1.1 mm wide, set with fine scales and with up to 0.1 mm long hair, and are edged with a mostly brighter coloured ridge around the outline.